MaximPodgore/cse15l-lab-reports/index.md

 `cat` opens a file

+`vi` allows you to write in the file.
+It's kinda hard to use the text editor so here's a cheat sheet if you're a masochist https://vim.rtorr.com/

 Here's an example of me doing some serious goofing with a few of these commands (whatever you do, don't use sudo 🔫):

 ![image](https://maximpodgore.github.io/cse15l-lab-reports/img7.png)